Does your coffee taste bland and watery? There could be several reasons for this, so, why does my coffee taste watery?

 Keurig K-cup is Not Strong Tasting

 Another reason why your Keurig is making watery coffee is probably because of the K-cup itself.
 You might have a k-cup which is mild tasting.
-If this is the case, the solution is simply; replace your K-cup with a stronger tasting one.
+If this is the case, the solution is simple; replace your K-cup with a stronger tasting one.

 There are plenty of K-cup flavors that are full-bodied and compatible with Keurig machines.
 Try them out so that you can find the flavor that best fits your taste.